 - Add project-specific templates to the description field for new Bugzilla bugs that gives users information they need to solve their own issue or provide the information necessary for us to actually triage the bug (see D15630)

 How we know we succeeded

-- Bugzilla bugs won't have patches in them that fall by the wsyside
+- Bugzilla bugs won't have patches in them that fall by the wayside

 - The volume of un-actionable bugs will slow dramatically and there will be less back-and-forth between developers and users, freeing up bug-triaging resources and turning them into development resources.
 Bugs will be more valid, better tracked, and not pile up forever

-- More bugs will be accompanies by patches on Phabricator
+- More bugs will be accompanied by patches on Phabricator

 - We'll get more new contributors submitting patches on Phabricator